 Atlantic Mackerel and Pacific Chub Mackerel: Habitats, Size, Weight and Appearance

 When shopping in the fish market, supermarket or fishing, the type of fish may not be immediately recognized.
-For this reason, this section will lay out a simple method for identifying which fish is which.
-How can you tell an Atlantic mackerel from a Pacific chub mackerel?
+For this reason, this section will lay out a simple method for how each one can be distinguished.

 To tell the difference between an Atlantic mackerel and a Pacific chub mackerel check for a dark streaky line running down the side of the body.
 Atlantic mackerel have the streaky line, and Pacific chub does not.
 Atlantic mackerel’s back color is an iridescent blue green.
 Pacific chub mackerel’s coloring is a darker green.

-Atlantic Mackerel and Pacific Chub Mackerel Scientific Classifications, Families, Species
+Atlantic Mackerel and Pacific Chub Mackerel Science Classifications, Families, Species

 Atlantic mackerel are from: